DavidBetteridge/DavidBetteridge.github.io/_posts/2019-01-31-Calling_an_async_method.md

 }
 ```

-and then you make the same change to the function which calls `CalculateGrossValue` and so until you reach the entry point of you code.
+and then you make the same change to the functions which call `CalculateGrossValue` and so on until you reach the entry point of you code.

 Don't worry if this seems a pain at first,  you soon get used to it!